StefanZhang/dataviz-project-proposal/README.md

 This visualization shows the relationship between time and counts of tweets.
 I am using different colored lines to represent different sentiment.
 A menu will be implemented for this project, so user can also select sentiment in this line chart.

-## Open Questions

-  * Uncertainty here is that I am generating my own data set, which could be less friendly to work with.
-  * I am not sure how to make this working as a real-time/live data visualization, have to research that.
-  * Data source for visualization is coming from the database (MySQL), have to do research on that.

 ## Schedule of Deliverables
 |Date  | Task | Description |
 |--|--| -- |